-Business position: A strong retail banking franchise constrained by geographic concentration

-Based on LUKB's stable but regionally focused market position and its conservative management, we consider its business profile to be adequate, in line with our assessment of Switzerland's industry risk.
+Business position: A strong retail banking franchise constrained by geographic concentration Based on LUKB's stable but predominantly regionally focused market position and its relatively conservative management, we consider its business profile to be in line with our assessment of Switzerland's industry risk.

 LUKB is a midsize cantonal bank.
-Its assets totaled Swiss franc (CHF) 35.7 billion (about €32.6 billion) as of June 30, 2017.
+Its assets totaled Swiss franc (CHF) 38.2 billion (about €33 billion) as of June 30, 2018.
 It is the leading commercial bank in the region of Lucerne, with a high market share of about 30% in retail and corporate banking, especially small and midsize enterprises.
 Like most other cantonal banks, we expect LUKB to continue operating mainly in its home region and neighboring cantons, focusing on residential mortgage lending.
 However, we view LUKB's business concentration, broadly on one Swiss canton, as a rating weakness because it exposes the bank to economic swings in a comparably small regional economy.
-We don't expect the bank's narrow business focus and operating region to change in the near future, despite the ongoing development of on-line distribution channels for its products.
+We don't expect the bank's narrow business focus and operating region to change in the near future, despite the ongoing development of online distribution channels for its products or an expected slight improvement in revenue source diversification, i.e. an increase in fee income.

-On the positive side, thanks to LUKB's reputable brand and a statutory guarantee from the canton, we expect it to continue to enjoy strong customer confidence, reflected in its sustainable revenues and its stable deposit base.
-The revenue base is dominated by the net interest income amounting to 71% of total revenues in 2016, while over 18% is from fees and commissions.
+On the positive side, thanks to LUKB's reputable brand and a statutory guarantee from the canton, we expect the bank to continue to enjoy strong customer confidence, reflected in its sustainable revenues and its stable deposit base.
+The revenue base is dominated by the net interest income amounting to 70% of total revenues in 2017, while around 19% is from fees and commissions.
 About 10% of its revenue base is from market-sensitive income.
-We expect this split to remain, with some slight volatility in market sensitive income driven mainly by customer-related trading.
+We expect this split to remain, with some slight volatility in market sensitive income, driven mainly by customer-related trading but also the launch of a structured products issuance business as of September 2018.
+We expect the latter to be predominantly targeted toward institutional clients and/or other financial institutions on a countrywide level.

-LUKB is also active in private banking; we estimate that its assets under management increased to over CHF19 billion in 2016.
+LUKB is also active in private banking; we estimate that its assets under management increased to over CHF22 billion in 2017 (by almost 16% if compared with CHF19 billion a year before).
 LUKB targets mainly affluent clients in the Canton of Lucerne.
 We expect LUKB's private banking business to expand organically and to steadily contribute about a quarter of total revenues.
-While this will result in revenue diversification--which we assess as slightly more positive than other Swiss cantonal banks--we don't believe this activity will offset our view of regional and business concentration or lift our overall assessment of the bank's business position.
+While this will result in greater revenue diversification--which we already assess as slightly more positive than other Swiss cantonal banks--we don't believe this activity will offset our view of regional and business concentration or lift our overall assessment of the bank's business position.

 We expect management will proactively follow industry trends regarding digitalization and standardization to improve the bank's business standing over the next few years.
-A solid example is its recently announced transformation and digitalization strategy for 2016-2020.
+A solid example is its ongoing fulfilment of the transformation and digitalization strategy 2016-2020.
+In early 2018, LUKB launched its new app for e-banking, allowing not only for standard payments realization but also placement of the stock market orders.